-Our global manufacturing footprint and 600-person direct sales force give us significant scale within our addressable market.
+Our global manufacturing footprint gives us significant scale within our addressable market.
+Our manufacturing and distribution facilities are strategically located to optimize service levels and product delivery times.
 We believe our scale and stability make us an attractive strategic partner to our large global customers.